-Dr. Daniel C. Mills, President of the American Society for Aesthetic Plastic Surgery, is concerned about the longevity of the procedure.
-As he stated to Zwivel, "A traditional facelift is the gold standard because it has long lasting results.
+Healthier skin texture Dr. Daniel C. Mills, President of the American Society for Aesthetic Plastic Surgery, is concerned about the longevity of the procedure.
+In an interview with Zwivel, Dr. Mills said that "a traditional facelift is the gold standard because it has long lasting results.
 The Silhouette InstaLift is a temporary improvement to the area where the thread is placed; however it doesn't help with volumizing the face and tightening it for an extended period.
 It does have complications, the biggest one being symmetry.
 Results from Silhouette InstaLift last 12 to 18 months while traditional facelift results last ten years.
 The cost adds up if a patient gets a Silhouette InstaLift every year."
 On average, the fee for Silhouette InstaLift is \$2,750, vs. the average cost of a facelift of \$7,286 in 2015, according to ASAPS.
 Dr. Mills does see benefits for some patients, however.

 "For the right candidate the Silhouette InstaLift can be wonderful.
 It is ideal for patients looking for a temporary improvement.
 They need to be realistic about their expectations from the procedure.
 I recommend patients consult with a board-certified plastic surgeon who has experience performing both noninvasive procedures and the traditional facelift because they can select the treatment approach that is ideal for the patient."

-I recommend patients consult with a board-certified plastic surgeon who has experience performing both noninvasive procedures and the traditional facelift.

-So, with all we know, why would a patient select the InstaLift over other procedures?
+Why would a patient select the InstaLift over other procedures?

-Take it from the mouth of Dr. Halaas' and Dr. Cheung's satisfied patients.

-"I definitely see a difference in pictures, and it's been less than 2 weeks.
+Because of the reviews.
+Take it from the mouth of Dr. Halaas' and Dr. Cheung's satisfied patients: "I definitely see a difference in pictures, and it's been less than two weeks.
 Compared to fillers, threading is far better because it lifts the right areas.
 And people can't tell that I had anything done - I look natural and I went back to work the same day.
-I'm excited to see how much more this improves over time."

-- Dr. Cheung's patient, Amanda, age 50

-"I had the procedure done only five months ago (with no downtime) and my naso-labial folds and jowls have disappeared.
+I'm excited to see how much more this improves over time." - Dr. Cheung's patient, Amanda, age 50 "I had the procedure done only five months ago (with no downtime) and my naso-labial folds and jowls have disappeared.
 It's hard to believe that it's not magic or science fiction when you actually feel your face being pulled back to the position you remember from your younger days.
-I'm hopeful for long-lasting results, because how I feel and look now is more than worth the investment."

-- Dr. Halaas's patient, female, age 48

-"A huge part of the patient appeal comes from the immediate outcome with results getting better with time.
+I'm hopeful for long-lasting results, because how I feel and look now is more than worth the investment." - Dr. Halaas's patient, female, age 48 "A huge part of the patient appeal comes from the immediate outcome with results getting better with time.
 They like that it is minimally invasive and quick.
 It's also less expensive than a surgical facelift," says Dr. Halaas.
 Speaking of lifts, reportedly, Silhouette's parent company, Sinclair, is looking into the possibility of lifting other body parts, including brows, breasts, and knees.
 Now that's a thread worth following!